BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'prepare test plan and data for customer-specific scenarios', gaining insight or progressing in your evaluation.

-## Configure SAP MBC for the customers company code <!-- dc-card: {"label": ["realize phase"], "cardName": "Configure SAP MBC for the customers company code"} dc-card -->
+## Configure SAP MBC for the customers company code

 ### Configure SAP MBC for the customers company code